mendersoftware/mender-docs/09.Add-ons/90.Mender-Connect/docs.md

 several enhancement to the [Mender client](../../03.Client-installation/01.Overview/docs.md).

-Mender Connect is loosely coupled with the Mender Auth Client.
+Mender Connect is loosely coupled with the `mender-auth`.
 The main information passed between `mender-auth` and `mender-connect` is the device authorization status.
-Since only accepted devices can interact with the Mender Server, the Mender-auth client passes the authorization token over DBus which Mender Connect uses to establish a [Websocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) connection to the server.
+Since only accepted devices can interact with the Mender Server, `mender-auth` passes the authorization token over DBus which Mender Connect uses to establish a [Websocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) connection to the server.
 We use the well-known and well-defined open APIs, which makes the solution flexible and